-- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.4.x.
-If you use an earlier version of CDH, see the documentation for that version located at Cloudera Documentation.
+- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.5.x.
+If you use a lower version of CDH, see the documentation for that version located at Cloudera Documentation.

-After enabling ResourceManager High Availability, edit yarn-site.xml on the ResourceManager and all NodeManagers.
+After enabling YARN (MRv2) ResourceManager High Availability on page 313, add the following property elements to yarn-site.xml on the ResourceManager and all NodeManagers.

 - 1. Set the value of yarn.resourcemanager.work-preserving-recovery.enabled to true to enable work preserving recovery for the ResourceManager, and set the value of yarn.nodemanager.recovery.enabled to true for the NodeManager. - 2.
-For each NodeManager, configure the directory on the local filesystem where state information is stored when work preserving recovery is enabled, by setting the value of yarn.nodemanager.recovery.dir to a local filesystem directory.
-The default value is \$\{\text{hadoop.tmp.dir}\}/\text{yarn-nm-recovery.} This location usually points to the /tmp directory on the local filesystem.
-Because many operating systems do not preserve the contents of the /tmp directory across a reboot, Cloudera strongly recommends changing the location of yarn.nodemanager.recover.dir to a different directory on the local filesystem.
+For each NodeManager, configure the directory on the local filesystem where state information is stored when work preserving recovery is enabled, Set yarn.nodemanager.recovery.dir to a local filesystem directory.
+The default value is \$\{\text{hadoop.tmp.dir}\}\/yarn-nm-recovery.
+This location usually points to the /tmp directory on the local filesystem.
+Because many operating systems do not preserve the contents of the /tmp directory across a reboot, Cloudera strongly recommends changing the location of yarn.nodemanager.recovery.dir to a directory under the root partition.
+If the drive which hosts this directory fails, the NodeManager will also fail.
 The example below uses /home/cloudera/recovery. - 3.
-Configure a valid RPC address for the NodeManager, by setting yarn.nodemanager.address to an address with a specific port number (such as 0.0.0.0:45454).
-Ephemeral ports (port 0, which is default) cannot be used for the NodeManager's RPC server, because this could cause the NodeManager to use different ports before and after a restart, preventing clients from connecting to the NodeManager after a restart.
-The NodeManager RPC address is also important for auxiliary services which run in a YARN cluster.
+Configure a valid RPC address for the NodeManager by setting yarn.nodemanager.address to an address with a specific port number (such as 0.0.0.0.45454).
+Ephemeral ports (default is port 0) cannot be used for the NodeManager's RPC server; this could cause the NodeManager to use different ports before and after a restart, preventing clients from connecting to the NodeManager.
+The NodeManager RPC address is also important for auxiliary services that run in a YARN cluster.

-Auxiliary services should also be designed to support recoverability by reloading the previous state after a NodeManager restarts.
-An example auxiliary service, the ShuffleHandler service for MapReduce, follows the correct pattern for an auxiliary service which supports work preserving recovery of the NodeManager.
+Auxiliary services should be designed to support recoverability by reloading the previous state after a NodeManager restarts.
+An example auxiliary service, the ShuffleHandler service for MapReduce, follows the correct pattern for an auxiliary service that supports work preserving recovery of the NodeManager.